• Home

 Postal ID Requirements for Foreigners

-1. Two (2) copies of duly-accomplished postal ID application form.
+1. One (1) copy of duly-accomplished postal ID application form.
 You can download the application form here.

 2. Proof of identity (submit any one of the following):